Now, however, his empire has suffered a colossal fall, after he failed to pay his staff at his Made Establishment restaurants.

-After an investigation by the Fair Work Obudsman found he underpaid staff by nearly $8 million dollars, there are calls for Network 10 to let go of the 40-year-old chef who has served as one of the main judges since the show’s first season in 2009.
+In July last year, an investigation by the Fair Work Ombudsman found he underpaid staff by nearly $8 million dollars.
+The 40-year-old subsequently lost his job at Network 10, after he had been one of the main judges since the show’s first season in 2009.

-Here is everything you need to know about the scandal that might see George Calombaris fired from MasterChef.
+Here is everything you need to know about the scandal that landed George Calombaris into hot water, and what his life looks like now.

 What did George Calombaris do?